“You never understand life until it grows inside of you.”

 By week 19 my appetite was back to normal-ish but I still didn’t have the urge to eat for two (which sadly is a myth by the way!).
 On the other hand I did feel like I was being stretched by two people.
 My boobs were still growing, my stomach was still growing and I just felt round.
 To distract myself I started thinking about baby names and redecorating the house in preparation for the baby shower and the baby of course.
 This was another much needed distraction!

-The Sprout app I was using said I should have felt the baby kick before week 19 so I began to feel a little anxious and worried, as you do, but then one night as I was lying in bed I felt the baby kick.
+The Sprout app I was using said I should have felt the baby kick before week 19 so I began to feel a little anxious and worried, as you do, but then one night as I was lying in bed I felt a kick.
 At first I thought it was a muscle twitch in my stomach or something but it happened again so I pressed against it and guess what?
 It was a kick!
 I literally leaped out of my bed to tell my family but they were all asleep and probably wouldn’t have been as excited as I was.
 It was moments like this that reminded me of Matthew’s father and how much he was missing out on.

 As the pregnancy continued, I only experienced a few more symptoms such as swollen feet, blood when blowing my nose and hearing a heart beat sound in my ears which according to Google and my midwife was the sound of the extra blood flowing through me.
 Nice!
 I also had a strange numb-like feeling in my legs at night which again according to Google and my midwife was restless leg syndrome.
 Where would I have been without Google when my midwife wasn’t available?